-What are the most often replaced car parts?
-The parts that may have to be replaced on your vehicle will dependend somewhat on the year/make and model of your vehicle, the kind of driving you do (city or highway), the number of miles you put on your vehicle annually, and the climate where you operate your vehicle.
+What are the most often replaced auto parts?
+The parts that may have to be replaced on your vehicle will depend somewhat on the year/make and model of your vehicle, the kind of driving you do (city or highway), the number of miles you put on your vehicle annually, and the climate where you operate your vehicle.

 For more information about what goes wrong with cars and when, Click Here.